Zostrianos: Barbelo Aeon

 In turn, there are four luminaries for each of these three powers (or subaeons).

 The Triple-Male Child is a savior or mediator in the Barbelo Aeon who brings undifferentiated beings in the Aeon of Protophanes into differentiated existence in the Aeon of Autogenes, and also helps them to ascend back to the Aeon of Protophanes.

 Self-Generated Aeons

-The Self-Generated (Autogenes) Aeons contain the most of the divine beings that are typically associated with the Sethian baptismal rite:
+The Self-Generated (Autogenes) Aeons contain most of the divine beings that are typically associated with the Sethian baptismal rite: